How to audit an ISO 27001 Toolkit

 Challenge: Controls not implemented or ineffective.

-Solution: Conduct testing, observation, and interviews to confirm control effectiveness. - Check Training and Awareness
+Solution: Conduct testing, observation, and interviews to confirm control effectiveness.
+How to audit an ISO 27001 Toolkit - audit the control implementation and user awareness

 Assess the effectiveness of information security training.
 Do employees understand their responsibilities and are they following the established procedures?